 Iran “The Blade” Barkley vs Roberto “Hands of Stone” Duran represents a very special page in the history book of boxing.
-Battles such as this are used as benchmarks for how violently beautiful the sport can be when the right ingredients are combined.
-Spirited action, high drama, impressive ring skills and amazing courage were all on display the night the underdog Duran narrowly defeated Barkley for the WBC Middleweight Championship in the obvious choice for 1989’s Fight of the Year.
+This intense and historic battle is nothing less than a benchmark for how violently beautiful pugilism can be when the right ingredients are combined.
+Spirited action, high drama, impressive ring skills and amazing courage were all on display the night the underdog Duran narrowly defeated Barkley for the WBC middleweight title in the obvious choice for 1989’s Fight of the Year.

 Iran Barkley had won the WBC middleweight title by knocking out the same “Motor City Cobra” who had dispatched Duran five years before.
 “The Blade” was feared for his punching power, which emanated from his tall frame and intimidating physical build.
 His knockout of Hearns had been emphatic and there were those who gave Duran no chance to overcome a younger, bigger and stronger opponent.
 After all, lightweights don’t move all the way up to middleweight and then win world titles.
 Barkley was the solid favorite to bust Duran up and end his storied career.

 But there were those who thought otherwise and they believed in the Panamanian’s experience, ring smarts, and cunning, as well as the unique aura of “Manos de Piedra.”
 More than any other champion of the 1980s, and despite the disgrace of the “No Mas” fight in 1980, Duran inspired adulation and fervent belief and his fans sold out Atlantic City’s Convention Center that cold, February night.
-Still, most thought Barkley’s physical advantages and punching power would be too much for the aging Roberto.
-But just before the fight, Barkley decided to change his tactics.
+Still, most thought Barkley’s physical advantages and punching power would be too much for the aging Roberto to overcome.
+But shortly before the opening bell, Barkley decided to change his tactics.
 Instead of attempting to overwhelm Duran with his greater size and strength, he elected to box the former champion and use his reach advantage to keep Roberto at a distance.

 Duran vs Barkley was fast-paced and grueling from start to finish, hard-fought and thrilling.
 The challenger was tagged hard and often by the much bigger man, his head snapping back from Barkley’s heavy jab, plus the occasional walloping right.
 Barkley also committed himself to a spirited body attack and thudding shots dug deep into Roberto’s midsection.
 But Duran ducked and weaved to get closer to Barkley and by the mid-rounds he was dishing out his own heavy artillery at close quarters.
 Utilizing his often over-looked defensive talent, he made Barkley miss and then made him pay with perfectly timed counter shots.

-And increasingly, as Duran warmed to his task, the former champion looked like the “Manos de Piedra” of old, using savvy hand and head feints and shaking Barkley with his powerful right.
-Behind on points, Duran came roaring back in the late rounds, seizing the initiative and astonishing everyone.
-The ninth round, by Barkley’s own reckoning, was the turning point.
+And increasingly, as Duran warmed to his task, the former champion looked like the “Manos de Piedra” of old, using savvy hand and head feints to set up his attack and shaking Barkley with his powerful right.
+Behind on points, Duran astonished everyone by seizing the initiative in the late going.
+Round nine, by Barkley’s own reckoning, was the turning point.
 It was a slugfest as Duran came on strong, landing perfectly timed right crosses with all his weight behind them.
 But the champion connected with bombs of his own, one of which Roberto walked right into, increasing the velocity of the impact.
 Barkley later stated that Duran should have gone down from that punch, but he willed himself not to because if he had, he wouldn’t have gotten up.